 My research interests span geophysics and geology, as I attempt to take a holistic approach to plate reconstruction by using both seismological imaging of the deep mantle alongside studies of the surface terranes.
 Alaska is my primary site of interest and I hope to unravel the enigma of its origin and formation.

 I studied for an integrated Master’s in Natural Sciences at the University of Cambridge from 2013-2017, focusing in the last few years on Earth Sciences.
 In my final year I gained a first class for my project on deep Earth seismology.
 From 2017-2018 I worked as a Research Assistant in the Earth Sciences Department at Cambridge, continuing with the research I started in my Master’s Project as well as demonstrating and supervising Earth Sciences undergraduates.
-This research culminated in a paper (in prep) entitled: X-discontinuity and mantle transition zone structure beneath the Hawaiian hotspot utilising P-to-s converted phases.
+This research culminated in a paper entitled: X-discontinuity and transition zone structure beneath Hawaii suggests a heterogeneous plume.

 My PhD is funded by NERC through the Doctoral Training Partnership in Environmental Research.
 If you would like to know more about my research, the DTP programme, or life at Oxford, please feel free to get in touch.

 Kemp, M., Jenkins, J., Maclennan, J., Cottaar, S., 2019.
 X-discontinuity and transition zone structure beneath Hawaii suggests a heterogeneous plume.
 Earth and Planetary Science Letters, 527, 115781. https://doi.org/10.1016/j.epsl.2019.115781